MH1702/VRC_AV_TRILAT/README.md

 The "CONSTRAINT_TO_THIS" GameObject will have the final position of the Sender and you should use a Position Constraint with this object as a source to position any other object you want.
 In case there is no Sender in the 3 unit radius around the system, the object will reset to the center.

+The standard "TRILAT" will be 1 frame behind the actual position of the sender, due to how VRChat handles the update order of Contacts and Animators.
+The "TRILAT FOLLOWER" will be 2-3 frames behind, depending on which of the 3 states in its update loop its in, when you observe it.